joseperez72/kickstarter-analysis/README.md

 ### What are some limitations of this dataset?

+It is difficult to determine why a kickstarter was successful based on the data.
+Questions that need to be asked are:

+1) How were the kickstarters advertised?
+How much was spent on advertising?

+2) We have amount pledged and number of backers, and the only number we can get from the two is average pledged per backer.
+How do we know if the average wasn't skewed by some outlier, say one millionaire funded 50% of the kickstarter?

 ### What are some other possible tables and/or graphs that we could create?

+Just by looking at the dataset, Spotlight and Percentage Funded are almost positively correlated.
+It almost looks like if the kickstarter had a spotlight, then the kickstarter would more than likely be fully funded, or close to fully funded.
+I can see the correlation thanks to the conditional formatting on the Percentage Funded column.
+If we conditionally formatted the spotlight to where true is blue and false is red, the two columns would almost look identical.